aurajs/aura/README.md

 ##Backbone-Aura 0.8 Preview

-Backbone Aura is a decoupled, event-driven architecture on top of Backbone.js for developing scalable applications.
+Backbone Aura is a decoupled, event-driven architecture on top of Backbone.js for developing widget-based applications.
 It provides complete control of a widget's lifecycle, allowing developers to dynamically start, stop, reload and clean-up modules as needed.

 Aura contains a multi-tiered architecture, consistening of: